thequietlife/reading/README.md

 ![reading](https://img.shields.io/badge/focus-deep%20reading-green)

-These are the books I’m reading more deliberately — slower, with notes, and usually during the day.
-Less about finishing quickly, more about actually understanding and thinking.

 | Date | Title | Author | Notes | Cover |
 |:----:|:-----|:-------|:------|:-----:|
 | May 2026 | The Coming Wave | Mustafa Suleyman | Finished mid May.
 The need for containment is one of the main things echoed through the book.
 Recommended on a security slack channel I follow.
 Interesting.
 Bill Gates did a review on his [website](https://www.gatesnotes.com/books/books-home-topic/reader/the-coming-wave). | <img src="https://github.com/thequietlife/reading/blob/7af216c494e37f80decf193af072903b67fb199a/images/the%20coming%20wave.png" width="70"> |